Carers' Guide to Attendance Allowance

 Can Attendance Allowance be backdated?

 Attendance Allowance can be backdated to the date of the claim.
-This is usually the date the form is received or the date you call the enquiry line (if the claim pack is returned within 6 weeks).
+This is usually the date the form is received by the Attendance Allowance Team.
+Or the date we call their helpline (if the claim pack is returned within six weeks).

 Can Attendance Allowance be paid if the person I care for goes into a care home or hospital?